KenKundert/shlib/README.rst

 are simply discarded.
 This is a useful way of discarding uninteresting diagnostics from the program you are calling.

+*Cmd* also provides the *render* method, which converts the command to a string.
+It takes the same optional arguments as does *render_command*.

 Run
 ~~~